 Q: How do you decide whether surgery is appropriate?

-A: The general guidelines are based on size, the patient’s age, the patient’s medical condition, and the patient’s opinion of which treatment is preferable.
+A: The general guidelines are based on the tumor’s size and the patient’s age, medical condition, and opinion of which treatment is preferable.
 Because the tumor is benign in most cases, observing the tumor to determine its growth pattern and growth rate is appropriate.
 For example, it is not essential to remove a small tumor in a person who is 70 years old.
 In that case we would observe the tumor to determine what happens over a period of years.
 Small tumors also can be treated on an outpatient basis with fractionated radiation – the delivery of highly focused beams of radiation through the skull.
 The preservation of hearing with radiation is in excess of 60 percent, which cannot be accomplished with surgical removal.
 So smaller tumors with slow growth may be better treated with radiotherapy.

 Through research we have learned that – in some patients -- subtotal removal may be better than attempting total removal by surgery.
 During subtotal removal, most of the tumor is removed, and the devascularized capsule is separated from its blood supply.
 The facial nerve, hearing function, and all the other critical brain and nerve functions are spared.
 The University of Cincinnati is collaborating with Stanford University in a study to evaluate the effect of subtotal removal in patients who have tumors larger than 2.5 centimeters.
 Current data indicate better operative results and infrequent recurrence of tumors.